Cookies managing

 The steps of an ESRS materiality assessment include:

-Materiality assessment is a relatively complex process that requires a significant time investment.
+A materiality assessment is a relatively complex process that requires a significant time investment.
 We can help you conduct your stakeholder dialogues, industry benchmarking, materiality assessment and prioritization of topics.

 Are the ESRS disclosures mandatory?